ga4gh/mme-apis/testing/README.md

 # Test data

-This test data was compiled by Lijia Huang (CHEO Hospital), Bailey Gallinger (SickKids), and Orion Buske (University of Toronto/SickKids).
+Test data was compiled by Lijia Huang (CHEO Hospital), Bailey Gallinger (SickKids), and Orion Buske (University of Toronto/SickKids).

-TODO:
+There is currently one file containing test data:
-    - Extract `end`, `referenceBases`, and `alternateBases` from HGVS variants.
+* `benchmark_patients.json`: a benchmark data set of 50 test patients compiled from the literature.
+It contain a JSON-formatted list of patient objects, suitable for loading into a database or including in a match request.